-Published since 1992 by Media & Editorial Projects Ltd (MEP Publishers) as the in-flight magazine first for BWIA and then for Caribbean Airlines, Caribbean Beat is the Caribbean’s leading magazine on Caribbean arts, culture and society.
-We marked its 25th anniversary with its March/April 2017 issue (#144), and its 150th issue in March/April 2018.
+Published since 1992 by MEP Publishers as the in-flight magazine first for BWIA and then for Caribbean Airlines, Caribbean Beat is the Caribbean’s leading magazine on Caribbean arts, culture, and society.
+We marked its 25th anniversary with its March/April 2017 issue (#144), and published its 150th issue in March/April 2018.

-Beat is a magazine about the real Caribbean – a general-interest, pan-Caribbean publication, produced in the West Indies, by Caribbean people.
-The magazine’s original mandate was to get behind the familiar stereotypes of the region and diaspora to show how rich Caribbean life really is — its music, art, dance, books, sport, fashion, design, festivals, history, environment, people, lifestyle.
+Beat is a magazine about the real Caribbean – a general-interest, pan-Caribbean publication, produced in the West Indies by Caribbean people.
+The magazine’s original mandate was to get behind the familiar stereotypes of the region and diaspora to show how rich Caribbean life really is — our music, art, dance, books, sport, fashion, design, festivals, history, environment, people, lifestyle.
 It’s a mandate we’ve stayed true to for over a quarter century, making Caribbean Beat the only magazine of its kind, and an ongoing resource for students, researchers, and lovers of all things Caribbean.

 Click here for the Caribbean Beat media kits and all the info you need to advertise in Caribbean Beat, in print or online!